pedrohsmaia/pedrohsmaia/README.md

 ## Welcome to my GitHub profile! 👋

 - 📚 Information Systems Student - Universidade Técnologica Federal do Paraná
-- 🔭 I’m currently working with some Java projects
+- 🔭 I’m currently working with some React Native projects
-- 👩‍💻 Challenging myself to learn React
+- 👩‍💻 Working on serverless projects with high scalability

 ### Tools and Technologies